 Mousseline cream does not freeze well and might break.
 However, you can freeze the choux pastry before baking.
 The baked choux ring can also be frozen however the crispiness might lose a bit after thawing

-If you want to try the most delicious combination of my Ferrero Rocher cake and Paris-Brest dessert, you must sign up for my Online baking class where I will teach you how to make the most amazing Ferrero Rocher-inspired Paris-Brest dessert!
+If you want to try the most delicious combination of my Ferrero Rocher cake and this Paris-Brest dessert, you must sign up for my Online baking class where I will teach you how to make the most amazing Ferrero Rocher-inspired Paris-Brest dessert!
+Live and Pre-recorded Classes are available, do not miss this opportunity!

 ULTIMATE Paris-Brest (VIDEO)